-To understand the potential of each industry on Facebook, Instagram, and Twitter, you need to take a look at the average engagement rates per post.
+To understand the potential of each industry benchmark on TikTok, Twitter, Instagram, and Facebook, you need to take a look at the average engagement rates per post.

-In 2020, the average engagement rate per post on Facebook was 0.27%, Twitter reached a mere 0.07%, while an Instagram post scored an average rate of 1.16%.
+As for the other social media platforms, in 2021, the Facebook average engagement rate was 0.13%, the Twitter engagement rate reached a mere 0.05%, while Instagram scored an average engagement rate of 0.83%.